 Spring Lake at The Meadows Center for Water and the Environment is home to:

-Crystal-clear waters that remain a constant 72 degrees year-around;
+crystal-clear waters that remain a constant 72 degrees year-round

 People interested in SCUBA diving: Contact your area dive shops to find an instructor who participates in our open water checkout dive program – and let them know we’re considering new partnerships.

 Certified SCUBA divers: Certified divers who are interested in conservation are invited to take our Spring Lake Dive Authorization Course.
 Those who successfully complete the course will become part of The Meadows Center’s Aqua Corps and will work as citizen scientists to help maintain and monitor the aquatic resources of Spring Lake.
 E-mail us at DiveCoordinator@txstate.edu.